MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/overview.md

 ## Understand the Concepts

-Not sure what AA4AM is and how it can help?
+Not sure what ALM is and how it can help?
 The main GitHub project [README](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/README.md) provides further context and examples of usage.

 ### Getting Started

-- [Scenarios](./scenarios/overview.md) - Discusses different install scenarios for AA4AM from Demo Installs to Enterprise Deployments
+- [Scenarios](./scenarios/overview.md) - Discusses different install scenarios for ALM from Demo Installs to Enterprise Deployments
-- [Personas](./personas.md) - Understand the key personas and how they map to AA4AM CLI commands and the wider AA4AM process
+- [Personas](./personas.md) - Understand the key personas and how they map to ALM CLI commands and the wider ALM process
 - [Key Concepts](./key-concepts.md) - Understand the key concepts for the components that are being automated under the hood by the CLI commands
-- [Branching and Merging](./branching-and-merging.md) - Provides examples of branching and merging approach using AA4AM
+- [Branching and Merging](./branching-and-merging.md) - Provides examples of branching and merging approach using ALM

 ### Overview